 It’s summertime, which means families all over the country are hitting the road to visit family, tourist attractions, theme parks, beaches, and everything in between!
 I personally try to avoid taking my girls (ages 2.5 and 4.5) on trips longer than 4-5 hours but I know there are a lot of parents out there who are way braver than me and go longer distances.
 A few weeks ago, we hit the highway to visit Greenville, SC, to celebrate my sister-in-law’s engagement.
-My kids were angels and this #PlaytexMom couldn’t have been more thrilled.
-The ride would have been so much different without my favorite PlaytexBaby™ products, though.
+My kids were angels and I couldn’t have been more thrilled.
 Today I’m sharing how we road trip with our kids.

 Does anyone else use laundry baskets for everything?
 This is a fun hack that I learned from my mother-in-law that works best in SUV’s.
 Basically, any time we go on road trips I pack everything in laundry baskets instead of suitcases.
 I find it easier (and faster) to fit everything we need and then when we arrive at our destination, I put everything into drawers and use the baskets to collect